AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/connect-your-sales-connect-account-to-salesforce.md

    ![](assets/four.png)

 1. If you’re already logged in to Salesforce, you'll be connected.
-If you're not, you’ll be asked to log-in.
+If you're not, you’ll be asked to log in.

 ## How to Connect as a non-Admin {#how-to-connect-as-a-non-admin}